Slmaking/Financial-analysis/README.md

 4. Statistical Analysis: Calculate key statistics like average, median, high, low, and standard deviation of price and volume.
 5. Graphical Representation: Create charts to visually represent trends in the data.
 6. Custom Analysis: Any specific analysis or questions you have in mind.

+# Product analysis

+This assessment is designed to evaluate my skills in data analysis and communication for the Product Analyst.
+I will be provided with several anonymized Excel sheets containing user activity data.
+My task is to analyze the data and answer the following questions using my analytical skills and understanding of business goals.